wordofwarning/wordofwarning.org/current/2013-turn/index.md

 **Saturday 20 April, from 7.30pm**
 Rebekka Platt | The Mustdashios | Percussive Customer Projects | Joseph Lau, Shona Roberts & Joseph While | Tom Bowes Dance | Maelstrom Productions | Emma Lansley | Joshua Hubbard F\*\#\"\!D | **from 10pm** SoundMoves Mixed Movement Jam

+**STOP PRESS: There will be pre-show events in the building from 7pm, including interactive and intimate performances.**

 Have a look at our [gallery](/galleries/2012-turn/index.html) from Turn 2012.

 ####Venue + Booking Details